DanielRuf/NinjaFirewall/ninjafirewall/readme.txt

 * It is possible to set the Strict-Transport-Security (HSTS) header if the client has the `HTTP_X_FORWARDED_PROTO` set to 'https' (Firewall Policies > HTTP response headers).
 * Notification emails will either use the `home_url()` or `site_url()` function depending on the type of notification.
 * The firewall will no longer sanitise user input when running in "Debugging Mode", but will only write the event to its log.
-* [WP+ edition] Updated IPv4/IPv6 GeoIP databases.
+* [WP+ Edition] Updated IPv4/IPv6 GeoIP databases.
-* [WP+ edition] The antispam will not block any message if NinjaFirewall is running in "Debugging Mode".
+* [WP+ Edition] The antispam will not block any message if NinjaFirewall is running in "Debugging Mode".
 * Updated security rules.
 * Minor fixes and improvements.